TheNathannator/PlasticBand/Docs/Other/Santroller.md

 - Device name: `Santroller`
 - Manufacturer name: `sanjay900`
 - Revision:
-  - This value is used to encode certain properties of the device, such as device and console types.
-It makes use of the standard binary-coded-decimal format already used for revision numbers, `0xMMm0`, where `MM` is the major number, `m` is the minor.
-  - Major is used for the device type, minor for the rhythm (i.e. alternate) type.
+  - This value encodes the device type into the highest byte `0xXX00`

 When in XInput mode, the information above is encoded into the standard XInput capabilities: